 He will die of famine on the spot,

 for there is no more food in the city.”

 and draw the prophet Jeremiah out of the cistern before he should die.

-- He was rescued by this Ebed-melech, an Ethiopian court official who came to his rescue.
+- This Ebed-melech, an Ethiopian court official, came to his rescue.